dimajix/flowman/docs/setup/windows.md

 The main difficulty in supporting Windows comes from two aspects
 * Windows doesn't support `bash`, therefore, all scripts have been rewritten to run on Windows
-* Hadoop and Spark require some special *Hadoop WinUtils* libraries to be installed
+* Hadoop and Spark require some special *Hadoop Winutils* libraries to be installed

-## Installing using WinUtils
+## Installing using Winutils
 The first natural option is to install Flowman directly on your Windows machine.
 Of course this also requires a working Apache Spark installation.
 You can download an appropriate version from the [Apache Spark homepage](https://spark.apache.org).

 Next, you are required to install the *Hadoop Winutils*, which is a set of DLLs required for the Hadoop libraries to be working.
-You can get a copy at https://github.com/kontext-tech/winutils .
+You can get a copy at https://github.com/kontext-tech/winutils.
 Once you downloaded the appropriate version, you need to place the DLLs into a directory `$HADOOP_HOME/bin`, where `HADOOP_HOME` refers to some arbitrary location of your choice on your Windows PC.
 You also need to set the following environment variables: